 The first is that you’ve been programmed to avoid negative feelings.
 As a child, you learned that bad feelings are abnormal, and that you should fear them, and make them go away.

-Because of this, you lost the ability to feel both positive and negative feelings in a symbiotic way—which is key to preserving a relationship, even when you disagree.
+Because of this, you lost the ability to feel both positive and negative feelings at the same time—which is key to preserving a relationship, even when you disagree.
 When you forget that you love someone while you are fighting, you get overwhelmed and overworked.

 It also means you avoid talking about things openly.
 You consider deep discussions ‘work’.
 On the contrary, deep discussions are connective.
 Even for men.
 Don’t you remember when you first met your partner you had talks for hours and hours without getting tired of it?